Iliasnolsson/MathEnhancer/README.md

 Installation
 ------------

-MathEnhancerKit can be installed in your project using Swift Package Manager.
+MathEnhancer can be installed in your project using Swift Package Manager.
 To install it, simply add the following line to your `Package.swift` file:

 swift